haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

  Skills Deception +7, Insight +4, Stealth +3 Senses darkvision 60 ft., passive Perception 12 Languages Abyssal, Common Challenge 4 (1,100 XP)
 Innate Spellcasting.
 The lamia’s innate spellcasting ability is Charisma (spell save DC 13).
 It can innately cast the following spells, requiring no material components.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 325

 to hit with spell attacks).
 The lich has the following wizard spells prepared:
 Cantrips (at will): mage hand, prestidigitation, ray of frost